-Atty Property:
+ATTY Property:

-The ATTY Property adjoins Centerra Gold's (formerly AuRico Gold) Kemess Project.
-The Kemess Project has three components to it: the existing Kemess South milling facility, the feasibility-stage Kemess Underground deposit which has commenced construction and is within 1.0 km of ATTY's border, and the Kemess East deposit which is adjacent to the Kemess Underground deposit and contiguous with the ATTY property boundary.
-In the last quarter of 2017, AuRico Gold was purchased by Centerra Gold.
+The ATTY Property adjoins Centerra Gold's (former AuRico Metals Inc.'s) Kemess Project.
+The Kemess Project has three components to it: the existing Kemess South milling facility, the feasibility and construction stage Kemess Underground deposit, which is within 1.0 km of ATTY's border, and the Kemess East deposit which is adjacent to the Kemess Underground deposit and contiguous with the ATTY property boundary.
+In the last quarter of 2017, AuRico Metals Inc. was purchased by Centerra Gold

-On March 1, 2018, Finlay optioned the ATTY Property to Serengeti Resources for \$1.85 million in consideration and \$12 million of work over 8 years.
-(Reference: NR01-18 dated March 5, 2018).
+On March 1, 2018, Finlay optioned the ATTY Property to Serengeti Resources Inc. ("Serengeti") in consideration for \$1.85 million and \$12 million of work over 8 years (Reference: NR01-18 dated March 5, 2018, entitled "Finlay Minerals Ltd. Options the ATTY Property for Consideration of \$1.85 Million and \$12 Million of Work").
 The option agreement's term is over 8 years with all cash payments totaling \$625,000, combined cash and/or share payments totaling \$975,000, and further payments of \$250,000 to purchase Finlay's royalty rights, in addition to work commitments on the ATTY Property of \$12 million.
-Serengeti completed the first anniversary payment and work requirements and plans to conduct a drill program on the ATTY in the summer of 2019.
-The second anniversary work requirements are for a minimum of \$875,000 to be spent prior to April 2020.
-For further information and details on Serengeti's 2018 work on the ATTY, reference: Serengeti Resource's news release NR 2018-15 on SEDAR.